MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

              dynamic_image = gce_tag_container("custom-shiny-app", "your-project"))
 ```

-And if you do that, you still have a Docker image which can then easily be moved to other platforms when you are ready.
+And if you do that, you still have a Docker image which can then easily be moved to other platforms when you are ready to scale.

-I always want an API to scale so would suggest it is always deployed to a scalable solution - autoscaling is the killer feature so you aren't losing requests in high peaks or keeping around spare capacity when you are at traffic lows.
+I always want an API to scale so would suggest it is always deployed to a more flexible solution - autoscaling is the killer feature so you aren't losing requests in high peaks or keeping around spare capacity when you are at traffic lows.

 ### 2B - R apps on Kubernetes